 There are limits to how much of an ESG tilt you can introduce to your portfolio before it becomes more risky than a market index.
 But what is too much?
 Harin de Silva of Analytic Investors has found a way to measure this.

-Simple is not always better, as simple investment strategies can also have unexpected consequences.
+Simple is not always better, as even simple investment strategies can have unexpected consequences.
 But when embracing complexity, make sure you get all stakeholders on board.

 There have been multiple attempts to quantify the contribution of ESG engagement to investment returns, but not all benefits are visible in the bottom line.
 A PRI-sponsored study, asks corporations what non-financial benefits they see from engagement.